-- failing to keep the examination papers secure prior to an examination, - opening examination paper packets prior to an examination, - providing a candidate with undue assistance in the production of any work, - leaving a candidate unsupervised during an examination, - allowing additional time in examinations, releasing an examination paper, or otherwise disclosing information about the content of a paper, within 24 hours of the end of the examination."8
+- o the unauthorized rescheduling of an examination, - o failing to keep the examination papers secure prior to an examination, - o opening examination paper packets prior to an examination, - o providing a candidate with undue assistance in the production of any work, - leaving a candidate unsupervised during an examination, - allowing additional time in examinations, releasing an examination paper, or otherwise disclosing information about the content of a paper, within 24 hours of the end of the examination."8

-Ensuring authenticity of student's work -Responsibilities
+Ensuring authenticity of student's work - Responsibilities

-The head of school and the IB DP Coordinator
+The head of school and the IB DP Coordinator and MYP Coordinator

 The IBO empowers the head of school to establish a school policy fostering the spirit of academic honesty.
-Part of this responsibility is delegated to the IB DP Coordinator and other staff members.
-The IB DP Coordinator must also ensure that all students understand what constitutes academic honesty, and authentic piece of work, and malpractice.
-Additionally, the coordinator is expected to ensure that all students are offered clear guidance on the skills of academic writing and acknowledging sources, and that they are fully aware of the penalties for committing malpractice.
-The coordinator also plays the central part in providing students and their legal guardians with a copy of the school's Academic Integrity Policy.
+Part of this responsibility is delegated to the IB DP and MYP Coordinators and other staff members.
+The IB Coordinators must also ensure that all students understand what constitutes academic honesty, and authentic piece of work, and malpractice.
+Additionally, the coordinators are expected to ensure that all students are offered clear guidance on the skills of academic writing and acknowledging sources, and that they are fully aware of the penalties for committing malpractice.
+The IB coordinators also play the central part in providing students and their legal guardians with a copy of the school's Academic Integrity Policy.